PapaZrix/crypto-tracker/README.md

 This is my first full project in Next.js 13+ (app router) and Typescript.
 On Crypto Tracker, you can check an individual cryptocurrency coins current price as well as its market movement, including a graphical representation of the selected time span.
 In case you don't know any, a list of the 200 most popular ones is available on the /popular tab or any of the trending coins shown on the landing page.

+\*\* NOTE - Coingecko's API has a per minute request limit so it's quite possible that you'll face an error either loading a coins page, its graph data or the popular table.
+All errors are handled and provide redirection to either try rerendering the page or to go the landing page.
+Thank you for understanding.

 ![Landing page](/public/assets/readme/crypto.png)

 ## Built with